ManindraDeMel/Deep-Deblurring/README.md

 - random
 ```
 ## About this program
 This an on-going deep learning implementation de-blurs images once trained properly.
-(The output will be greyscaled!
+(The output will be grayscaled!
 Sorry!
 I hope to implement colour support soon)

 # Training the network
 If you have wish to use the provided dataset to train the network, simply execute the SGD.py file and it will train the network.
 If you also wish to have a visual representation of the network training, make sure that data_visual/data.text is empty, then run data_visual/plot.py and finally run SGD to get a live graph of the neural network training.
 It is also recommended to refer to the screenshot below to understand all the modifiable parameters for the training process.